 The Rangefinder Lenses

-Canon began in the 1930’s as the world was ramping up for war and the chaos that brought about.
+What was to become the Canon company began in the 1930’s as the world was ramping up for war and the chaos that brought about.
 And in the

 beginning they did not make their